contramonk/Aliens/README.md

 # Aliens

 ##Description
 Aliens is a CRUD project done by Jonathan Edwards.
 Week 7 at Skill Distillery.
+You can view the application on my [website](http://www.contramonk.com)

 ##What is Aliens?
 The requirements are: